awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.consistency.md

 DAX is a write\-through cache, which simplifies the process of keeping the DAX item cache consistent with the underlying DynamoDB tables\.

-The DAX client supports the same write API operations as DynamoDB \(`PutItem`, `UpdateItem`, `DeleteItem`, and `BatchWriteItem`\)\.
+The DAX client supports the same write API operations as DynamoDB \(`PutItem`, `UpdateItem`, `DeleteItem`, and `BatchWriteItem`, and `TransactWriteItems`\)\.
 When you use these operations with the DAX client, the items are modified in both DAX and DynamoDB\.
-DAX will update the items in its item cache, regardless of the TTL value for these items\.
+DAX updates the items in its item cache, regardless of the TTL value for these items\.

 For example, suppose you issue a `GetItem` request from the DAX client to read an item from the *ProductCatalog* table\. \(The partition key is *Id*; there is no sort key\.\) You retrieve the item whose *Id* is `101`; the *QuantityOnHand* value for that item is `42`\.
 DAX stores the item in its item cache with a specific TTL; for this example, let us assume that the TTL is ten minutes\.
 Three minutes later, another application uses the DAX client to update the same item, so that its *QuantityOnHand* value is now `41`\.
 Assuming that the item is not updated again, any subsequent reads of the same item during the next ten minutes will return the cached value for *QuantityOnHand* \(`41`\)\.